Income tax Dates

 Square metre rate option

-Instead of working out how much of your household expenses will be claimed by your business, you can use the square metre rate option.
-This uses a rate that we set each year based on the average cost of utilities per square metre of housing for the average New Zealand household.
+Instead of working out how much of your household expenses will be allocated to your business, you can use the square metre rate option if the business area is set aside and used mainly for business purposes.
+This option uses a rate that we set each year based on the average cost of utilities per square metre of housing for the average New Zealand household.

 Square metre rates for each tax year